Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 // First Exercises
 const { curry } = require('ramda');

-const split = curry((delimiter, string) => string.split(delimiter));
+// First we create a function that only split strings const split = curry((delimiter, string) => string.split(delimiter));

-const words = split(' ');
+// Second we define in which case it will split the string in this case in each word const words = split(' ');

-console.log(words('Jingle bells batman smells')); // => ['Jingle','bells','batman','smells']
+// After we can use the final word function to split strings and take its words console.log(words('Jingle bells batman smells')); // => ['Jingle','bells','batman','smells']
 // You can also use filter from ramda